Alexey Ivakhnenko: Early life and education

 Aleksey was born in Kobelyaky, Poltava Governorate in a family of teachers.
+His mother Maria Operman was of German descent.

-In 1932 he graduated from Electrotechnical college in Kiev and worked for two years as an engineer on the construction of large power plant in Berezniki.
+In 1932 he graduated from Electrotechnical college in Kyiv and worked for two years as an engineer on the construction of large power plant in Berezniki.
 Then in 1938, after graduation from the Leningrad Electrotechnical Institute, Ivakhnenko worked in the All-Union Electrotechnical Institute in Moscow during wartime.
 There he investigated the problems of automatic control in the laboratory, led by Sergey Lebedev.

-He continued research in other institutions in Ukraine after return to Kiev in 1944.
-In that year he received the Ph.D. degree and later, in 1954 had received D.Sc. degree.
-In 1964, he was appointed as a Head of the Department of Combined Control Systems at the Institute of Cybernetics.
-Simultaneously working at first as a Lecturer, and from 1961, as a Professor of Automatic Control and Technical Cybernetics at the Kiev Polytechnic Institute.
+He continued research in other institutions in Ukraine after his return to Kyiv in 1944.
+In that year he received a Ph.D. degree and later in 1954 he received a D.Sc. degree.
+In 1964, he was appointed Head of the Department of Combined Control Systems at the Institute of Cybernetics.
+Simultaneously working at first as a Lecturer, and from 1961, as a Professor of Automatic Control and Technical Cybernetics at the Kyiv Polytechnic Institute.

 Research

 Ivakhnenko is known to be the founder of Inductive modelling, a scientific approach used for pattern recognition and complex systems forecasting.
-He had used this approach during development of the Group Method of Data Handling (GMDH).
+He had used this approach during development of the group method of data handling (GMDH).
 In 1968 the journal "Avtomatika" had published his article "Group Method of Data Handling – a rival of the method of stochastic approximation", marking the beginning of a new stage in his scientific work.
 He led the development of this approach, with a professional team of mathematicians and engineers at the Institute of Cybernetics.